-Six aquaria (3.3 L) were set up for each treatment (ASW, SSA + ASW and SSI + ASW) and covered by transparent plastic film to minimize evaporation.
-During the experiment, specimens were provided the same amount of light and brine shrimp as they had been during the acclimation phase.
+Twelve 2 L aquaria were set up for each treatment (ASW, SSA + ASW and SSI + ASW) and covered by transparent plastic film to minimize evaporation.
+During the experiment, specimens were provided the same amount of light and brine shrimp as they had been before experimentation.
 The salinity was measured every other day with a refractometer (R12018, Red Sea, USA).

-After acclimation, SSI stock solution (33.9 g/L; Cat: 1.06657, Merck KGaA, Germany) was added to six of the aquaria, making a final concentration of 0.125 g/L SSI diluted in ASW.
-This concentration successfully induced oxygen saturation decreases from 100 % saturation to 40 %, but had only a minor effect under excess air supply decreasing by 3.79 ± 1.15 % (preliminary experiments conducted for this study).
+During experimentation, a stock solution of SSI (33.9 g/L; Cat: 1.06657, Merck KGaA, Germany) was added to six of the aquaria, making a final concentration of 0.125 g/L SSI diluted in ASW.
+This concentration successfully induced oxygen saturation decreases from 100 % saturation to 40 %, but this was minimized under excess air supply, decreasing only 3.79 ± 1.15 % (preliminary experiments conducted for this study).
 To compare the effect of additional sulfate ions without any oxygen scavenging capacity, a SSA stock solution (38 g/L concentration; Cat: 1.06649, Merck KGaA, Germany) was added to a second set of ASW-containing aquaria to make a final concentration of 0.133 g/L. These concentrations were chosen to standardize the molarity between our SSA and SSI treatments.
-The same volume of seawater was added to a set of aquaria containing untreated (ASW only) anemones as a control.
+The same volume of untreated, artificial seawater (ASW) was added to a set of aquaria containing anemones as a control.
 All additions (ASW, SSA + ASW, SSI + ASW) were performed once a day at 17:00 for two weeks.

-2.2.2 Photosynthetic efficiency, algal cell density and mitotic index
+Photosynthetic efficiency, algal cell density and mitotic index

-To examine the health of the algae, we measured the maximum quantum yield of photosystem II (F_v/F_m), a metric that describes photosynthetic efficiency (Hoogenboom et al., 2012; Wägele & Johnsen, 2001).
-Healthy algae often display stable F_v/F_m values over time, while decreasing values often occur when algae are stressed (Bhagooli & Hidaka, 2003).
+To examine the health of the algae, we measured the maximum quantum yield of photosystem II (F_v/F_m), a metric that describes photosynthetic efficiency (Wägele and Johnsen, 2001; Hoogenboom et al. 2012).
+Healthy algae often display stable F_v/F_m values over time, while decreasing values often occur when algae are stressed (Bhagooli and Hidaka 2003).
 Specimens were provided 15 minutes of dark acclimation before they were measured using a Junior PAM fluorometer with a white measuring LED (Walz, GmBH Germany).
 We then imaged chlorophyll fluorescence to examine algal cell density and assess if the anemone-algae symbiosis remains stable across treatments (i.e. there is no evidence of bleaching).
-We also determined the rate of algal cell division, termed the mitotic index, in each specimen to determine if algal reproduction is affected by SSI or SSA exposure.
+We also determined the rate of algal cell division (Wilkerson et al., 1988), termed the mitotic index, in each specimen to determine if algal reproduction is affected by SSI or SSA exposure.
 To take these images, one tentacle was vivisected from each specimen, placed on a microscope slide and photographed using an epifluorescence microscope (Nikon Eclipse E800, Nikon USA, USA) containing a custom-built filter cube with a 400-440 nm band-pass excitation filter, 515 nm dichroic, and 610 nm long-pass emission filter (Chroma, USA).
-Images were analyzed in the FIJI/ImageJ (Schindelin et al., 2012), using the plugin 3D-AMP (Laetz et al., 2017) to determine the area that was filled with chlorophyll (percent coverage) in each tentacle.
-To determine the mitotic index, the number of symbionts in each sample was estimated by dividing the total area covered by algae by the average area covered by a single algal cell.
+Images were analyzed in the FIJI/ImageJ (Schindelin et al. 2012), using the plugin 3D-AMP (Laetz et al. 2017) to determine the area that was filled with chlorophyll (percent coverage) in each tentacle.
+To determine the mitotic index, the number of symbionts in each sample was estimated by dividing the total area covered by algae divied the average area covered by a single algal cell.
 Subsequently, the number of symbionts undergoing cytokinesis was manually counted.
 The mitotic index was then calculated as the percentage of algae undergoing division relative to the total number of algae in each image.
-(Wilkerson et al., 1988)).
+(Wilkerson et al. 1988).

-2.2.3 Metabolic rate (O_2 consumption)
+Metabolic rate (O2 consumption)